ymcatwincities/openy/docroot/modules/custom/personify_mindbody_sync/README.md

   * Fast proceeds withing last 24 hours.
   * Slow proceeds with all failed items.

+By default Syncer is in DEBUG mode.
+In order to run it in production you have to disable DEBUG mode.

 To run the process use the next code: